InformaticsMatters/ansible-infrastructure/doc/getting-started.rst

 Find the vault password for this project's repository (normally found in our **KeePass** application).
-And place it in a file called ``vault-pass.txt`` in the root of this directory.
+And place it in a file called ``vault-pass.txt`` in the root of this project.

 .. _Ansible: https://pypi.org/project/ansible/
 .. _Ansible Galaxy: https://galaxy.ansible.com